mpanighetti/dnd5e-spells/4th-level/wind-gods-aria.md

 - **Casting Time:** 10 minutes
 - **Range:** Self
-- **Components:** V, S, M (a musical instrument worth at least 1 gp; a vial of air from the Elemental Plane of Air which the spell consumes)
+- **Components:** V, S, M (an instrument worth at least 1 gp; a vial of air from the Elemental Plane of Air which the spell consumes)
 - **Duration:** 8 hours
 - **Classes:** Bard